-- 3.1.
-The Council continues to look to improve its approach to Customer Access.
-In addition, the Council has seen significant changes in the ways in which customers are accessing Council services as a result of behaviours influenced by the Covid-19 pandemic. - 3.2.
-The Customer Access Strategy 2022-2025 has been created to encapsulate the current position with regard to customer access and set out how the Council intends to develop Customer Services over the next three years in line with customer demand.
+The Council does not currently have a clear and approved approach to Customer Access.
+In addition, the Council has seen significant changes in the ways in which customers are accessing Council services as a result of behaviours influenced by the Covid-19 pandemic.
+The Customer Access Strategy 2022-2025 has been drafted to encapsulate the current position with regard to customer access and set out how the Council intends to develop Customer Services over the next three years in line with customer demand.